Patrick Ayota

-Patrick Michael Ayota is a Ugandan accountant and corporate executive.
-He is the Deputy Managing Director of the National Social Security Fund of Uganda, effective 29 October 2017.
-He also concurrently serves as the Chairman of the New Vision Group, a media conglomerate, partly owned by the Government of Uganda.
+Patrick Michael Ayota is a Ugandan accountant and corporate executive, who is the Managing Director of National Social Security Fund of Uganda, effective 18 August 2023.
+Between December 2022 and August 2023, he was CEO/Managing Director at NSSF Uganda, in acting capacity.
+His contract as MD/CEO runs until August 2028.

+From 29 October 2017 until August 2023, he was the Deputy Managing Director of NSSF Uganda.
+He also is the Chairman of the New Vision Group, a media conglomerate, partly owned by the Government of Uganda.

 Background and education

 He was born in Tororo District, in the Eastern Region of Uganda.
 He attended local Ugandan schools for his pre-university education.
 He studied at Liberty University in Lynchburg, Virginia, in the United States, graduating with a Bachelor of Science degree.
 Later, he was admitted to the University of South Carolina, at Columbia, graduating with a Master of Business Administration.
 He is also a Certified Public Accountant, and a member of the Institute of Certified Public Accountants of Uganda.

 Career

 Following his graduate studies, he took up residence in the Atlanta, Georgia area in the United States.
 He was employed at its Atlanta offices, by the Reznick Group, which today is CohnReznick, a large international accounting firm.
-In 2007, Ayota returned to Uganda and took up employment as the Head of Finance at Barclays Bank of Uganda.
+In 2007, Ayota returned to Uganda and took up employment as the Head of Finance at Barclays Bank of Uganda (today Absa Bank Uganda Limited).

 In 2010 Ayota left Barclays Bank and was hired by the National Social Security Fund of Uganda (NSSF Uganda), as the Chief Finance Officer.
 In a search for new top management at NSSF Uganda, in June 2014, Ayota scored the highest marks for Deputy Managing Director.
 However, with the intervention of president Yoweri Museveni, a different top team was hired and Ayota remained Head of Finance at the institution.
 In October 2017, further changes were made to the NSSF Board and Ayota was named as substantive Deputy Managing Director.